-The Indian edtech environment reveals numerous disconcerting features, with Byju's taking the lead in highlighting the industry's issues and mentioning other participants.
-The increasing integration of edtech platforms in school education has led to growing worries over screen addiction and mental tiredness among children.
-4 Although a moderate amount of time spent in front of screens can be advantageous, excessive and sustained exposure can have harmful consequences.
+The Indian edtech environment reveals numerous disconcerting features, with Byju's taking the lead in highlighting the industry's issues.
+The increasing integration of edtech platforms in school education has led to growing worries over screen addiction and mental tiredness among children.4.
 Byju's, along with other prominent participants, has played a role in this occurrence, causing parents to struggle with finding a balance between the advantages of education and the potential negative effects of excessive screen time.